LanguageTechnologyLab/DSL-TL/README.md

 <h3>Update 3/08/2023 </h3>

 <ul>
-  <li>Included features for each language collected during annotation.</li>
+  <li>Included features for each language collected during annotation.
+Features can be found at: ../DSL-TL/DSL-TL-Corpus/Features-DSL-TL/..</li>
 </ul>